Core Idea

 The metrics are stark.

-What we call civilisation’s triumph is actually humanity living on borrowed time and borrowed energy.
-The moment that subsidy ends—and it will end—we discover whether 8 billion humans can persist within Earth’s actual carrying capacity.
+Civilisation’s triumph is humanity living on borrowed time and borrowed energy.
+When that subsidy ends, and it will end, we discover whether 8 billion humans can persist within Earth’s actual carrying capacity.
+What this is for humans might be contested, but all the estimates point in the same direction.

 Thought Challenges